 A SIB loan for \$7.36 million was disbursed during fiscal year 2007.
-A smaller amount of loans was repaid to the SIB in FY 2007 than was disbursed.
+A smaller amount of loans was repaid to the SIB in fiscal year 2007 than was disbursed.
 This resulted in a slightly higher percentage of SIB funds being utilized.
-On June 30, 2007, the SIB had fourteen loans totaling \$89.7 million approved but not disbursed, and seven loans in the discussion stage.
+The SIB currently has fourteen loans totaling \$89.7 million approved but not disbursed, and seven loans in the discussion stage.
 On June 30, 2007, the SIB funds balance was approximately \$58 million.

-A STAR fund loan of \$250,000 was disbursed in FY 2007.
-Loan repayments and interest earnings on the STAR fund outpaced loan disbursements, resulting in a lower utilization in FY 2007.
+A STAR fund loan of \$250,000 was disbursed in fiscal year 2007.
+Loan repayments and interest earnings on the STAR fund outpaced loan disbursements, resulting in a lower utilization in fiscal year 2007.
 On June 30, 2007, the STAR fund balance was approximately \$1.44 million.

 To advance this measure and improve SIB utilization, the MTFC Board ratified a marketing plan prepared by the partnership development staff.
 Part of the plan adopted by the board featured marketing workshops for district staff and exhibiting at appropriate conferences.
 The marketing workshops have been completed throughout all areas of the state.
-In FY 2007, MoDOT exhibited or presented at 39 events.
+In fiscal year 2007, MoDOT exhibited or presented at 39 events.